isomerpages/sportsg-safesport/_policy-and-advocacy/Policy Resources.md

 permalink: /policy-and-advocacy/resources/
 description: template policies for safeguarding in sport
 ---
-##### Member organisations may adopt these policies and procedures into their organisational policies, contracts for services and employment terms:
+##### **Member Organisations may adopt these policies and procedures into their organisational policies, contracts for services and employment terms:**

 * Recruitment Policy